IMPAKT FESTIVAL 2011

 Social networks are not simply virtual.
 They also effect the real.
 Mercedes Bunz looks into their political impact.

 “What is the most resilient parasite?
 An idea.
-A single idea from a human mind can build cities,” explains Leonardo DiCaprio in ‘Inception’ to Ellen Page, when he recruits her as a dream stealer.
+A single idea from a human mind can build cities,” explains Leonardo DiCaprio in ‘Inception’ to Elliot Page, when he recruits her as a dream stealer.
 Communism as an idea that in effect had built several cities – Moscow, Brasilia, Halle-Neustadt to name but a few – resonates in DiCaprio’s phrase, the setting of the idea his character is talking about in the noir science-fiction movie of Christopher Nolan, however, is quite different.
 It is not focused anymore on crowds taking over the state in order to erect a better world.
 DiCaprio’s crew plants an idea in the company boss’ subconscious with the help of dreams, and they work on behalf of corporate interests.

 In the past, reaching out to crowds changed the course of history.
 Now contemporary storytelling finds it more comprehensible for ideas to be placed in a single person and for a corporate dream.
 Obviously, there has been a shift in our society with economy as a dream stealer that has kidnapped the political idea.
 Can technology be of any help to free the political?
 Is digitalization changing the organisation of our society?
 Can we organize ourselves in new ways with the help of algorithms?
 And will these new ways pave the way for new and different ideas?